obastemur/iotz/extensions/README.md

 functions.

 ```
+// meaning for some of the arguments below
+// runCmd -> args after the command
+// command -> command. i.e. (iotz init), command is 'init'

-exports.detectProject = function(project_path) {
+exports.detectProject = function(project_path, runCmd, command) {
-  // return true or false based on whether the project on `project_path` is a
+  // return config file json or null based on whether the project on `project_path` is a
   // match to extension.
-If multiple extensions return true.
+If multiple extensions returns with a configuration.
 User has to set the
   // correct extension manually
 }